 “We recommend Philip Turner with great appreciation and without hesitation.
 With Philip’s vast experience and stellar track record, we were grateful to find him always engaged in the nitty-gritty of improving our book Frozen, and empathetic to our needs and fears as writers.
 As our editor, he was the perfect mix of hard-working and professional yet supportive and nurturing.
 His expertise and talents greatly improved the language, structure and pacing of the book, all the while remaining faithful to the voice and tone we as authors had originally envisioned.
 His notes on the craft of storytelling were flawless and his more creative suggestions were inspired.
 Working with Philip was like taking a master class in editing.
 Our book and our writing are all the better for the experience.”
 Larry Johnson and Scott Baldyga, authors of Frozen: My Journey into the World of Cryonics, Deception, and Death (Vanguard Press, Perseus Books, 2009)

 My formative experience in the book business was running a three-store chain of independent bookstores, Undercover Books, which I founded with my siblings and our parents in Cleveland, Ohio, 1978.
-I began to work as an editor only after seven years operating the bookstore, during which time I served as a personal bookseller to thousands of readers and customers.
-Building on my bookselling, I’ve added twenty-eight years in publishing.
+I began to work as an editor after seven years operating the bookstore during which time I served as a personal bookseller to thousands of readers and customers.
+Building on my bookselling, I’ve added more than thirty years in publishing.
 Through it all, I remain a bookselling editor, passionately devoted to helping authors connect with readers.